 The National Birth Defect Registry is constantly evolving and improving.
-Because nearly half of the visits to BDRC's web sites are made on cell phones, the registry needs to be redesigned to be cell-phone friendly.
-We also need to be current with the latest in database technology.
+Because nearly half of the visits to BDRC's web sites are made on cell phones, the registry has been redesigned to be cell-phone friendly.
+We are also continually working to be current with the latest in database technology.